 After the works by Douady and Hubbard, dynamics of quadratic map $f=f_c:z \mapsto z^2+c$ with an attracting or parabolic cycle has been investigated in detail, because such parameters $c$ of $f_c$ are contained in the Mandelbrot set and they are very important elements that determine the topology of the Mandelbrot set.
 (See \cite{DH} or \cite{Mi}.)

 The aim of this paper is to provide a new method to describe combinatorial changes of dynamics when the parameter $c$ moves from one hyperbolic component to another via a ``parabolic parameter" (i.e., $c$ of $f_c$ with a parabolic cycle).

-For example, the simplest case is the motion in the Mandelbrot set along a path joining $c=0$ and the center $c_{p/q}$ of $p/q$-satellite component of the main cardioid via the root of $p/q$-limb.
-In particular, we join them by the two segments characterized as follows: \begin{itemize} \item[(s1)] $c$ of $\fc$ which has a fixed point of multiplier $re^{2 \pi i p/q}$, $0 < r \le 1$; and \item[(s2)] $c$ of $\fc$ which has a $q$-periodic cycle of multiplier $1 \ge r > 0$. \end{itemize} Note that we avoid the hyperbolic centers (i.e., $c$ of $f_c$ with superattracting cycle) because we consider them non-generic special cases far away from parabolic bifurcations.
+For example, the simplest case is the motion in the Mandelbrot set along a path joining $c=0$ and the center $c_{p/q}$ of the $p/q$-satellite component of the main cardioid via the root of the $p/q$-limb.
+In particular, we join them by the two segments characterized as follows: \begin{itemize} \item[(s1)] $c$ of $\fc$ which has a fixed point of multiplier $re^{2 \pi i p/q}$ with $0 < r \le 1$; and \item[(s2)] $c$ of $\fc$ which has a $q$-periodic cycle of multiplier $1 \ge r > 0$. \end{itemize} Note that we avoid the hyperbolic centers (i.e., $c$ of $f_c$ with superattracting cycle) because we regard them as non-generic special cases far away from parabolic bifurcations.